guitarvydas/guitarvydas.github.io/_posts/2021-05-23-Scalability Takeaways 2.md

 - output: filtered data to parent
 - contains: child components.

-Children can _send_ information to parents.
+Children can _send_ information to parents and commands/requests to their own children.

 Children must not leak information in any other direction.